PPjamies/Assignment03/README.md

 2. field names were not self-explanatory
 3. undo() method was deadcode
 4. the whole programm was jammed into one class.

+Open Recent File does not work, I couldn't figure it out.